Riga Nordic University

-RNU (Riga Nordic University) (Rīgas Ziemeļvalstu augstskola); Formerly known as ISMA (Informācijas sistēmu menedžmenta augstskola); the holding, which provides education starting with pre-school preparation in Secondary school “Premjers” to doctoral studies at the University.
+Riga Nordic University (Rīgas Ziemeļvalstu augstskola); Formerly known as Information System Management College (Informācijas sistēmu menedžmenta augstskola); the holding, which provides education starting with pre-school preparation in secondary school “Premjers” to doctoral studies at the university.

 The central office of RNU is located in EU, Latvia, Riga.
 RNU has two official branches in Riga, Latvia and in Fergana, Uzbekistan – international branch.